PyTorch: PyTorch tensors

 PyTorch defines a class called Tensor (torch.Tensor) to store and operate on homogeneous multidimensional rectangular arrays of numbers.
+PyTorch supports various sub-types of multi-dimensional arrays, or Tensors.
 PyTorch Tensors are similar to NumPy Arrays, but can also be operated on by a CUDA-capable NVIDIA GPU.
 PyTorch has also been developing support for other GPU platforms, for example, AMD's ROCm and Apple's Metal Framework.

-PyTorch supports various sub-types of Tensors.

-Note that the term "tensor" here does not carry the same meaning as tensor in mathematics or physics.
-The meaning of the word in machine learning is only superficially related to its original meaning as a certain kind of object in linear algebra.
-Tensors in PyTorch are simply multi-dimensional arrays.